magento/devdocs/guides/v2.1/cloud/project/new-relic.md

 ## Investigate performance
 New Relic connects and monitors your site using a PHP agent.
 As it collects data, you can log in and review the responses through the New Relic [dashboard](https://docs.newrelic.com/docs/apm/applications-menu/monitoring/apm-overview-page).

-Using the New Relic dashboard, you can immediately track and find the following:
+Using the New Relic dashboard, you can immediately track and find:

 -  Applications and transactions encountering slow responses or bottlenecks
 -  Customer comments about issues with your site